You can’t build a house without a blueprint.

 Here are the five phases and definitions according to PMI:

 There are many different examples of project documentation you can use throughout these phases.
-Depending on the structure of your decision-making process and the support you want to give your team throughout a project, you can customize the following to best fit your needs:
+Depending on the structure of your decision-making process and the support you want to give your team throughout a project, you can customize the following to match your project documentation best practices:

 1. Project proposal: To convince decision-makers about the problem your project is solving, the solution you want to execute, the impact it can have on the organization, and the deliverables you’ll be working toward.